JuliaMath/Polynomials.jl/README.md

 * `coeffs`: returns the entire coefficient vector

-* `degree`: returns the polynomial degree, `length` is 1 plus the degree
+* `degree`: returns the polynomial degree, `length` is number of stored coefficients

-* `variable`: returns the polynomial symbol as a degree 1 polynomial
+* `variable`: returns the polynomial symbol as polynomial in the underlying type

 * `norm`: find the `p`-norm of a polynomial

-* `conj`: finds the conjugate of a polynomial over a complex fiel
+* `conj`: finds the conjugate of a polynomial over a complex field

 * `truncate`: set to 0 all small terms in a polynomial;

 * `chop` chops off any small leading values that may arise due to floating point operations.

 * `gcd`: greatest common divisor of two polynomials.